sai-starknet/sai-cairo-core/README.md

 fn writes_db<(Key, MySchema)>(ref self: A, table: felt252, models: Span<(Key, MySchema)>);
 fn writes_db<MySchema>(ref self: A, table: felt252, models: Span<MySchema>);

-// TODO: Define high level interface for tables and schemas to allow for easy usage
+// TODO: Define high level interface for tables and schemas to allow for easy usage with traits that attach table selectors to the schemas to allow for dojo like interfacing whilst still allowing for mod-ability
 ```

 ### Schema Traits